Last Rites

 Occasional copy/pasted areas make it even harder to figure out where you’re supposed to go.
 Since switches don’t tell you what they opened, you’ll have to find your way back to every door that wouldn’t respond and see if it works this time.
 Plus, there are the rare spots where a door isn’t advertised as such (like the mall’s security gates), and you won’t know it opens until you get so desperate that you’re running along each wall and smacking the “use” key.

 No maps appears to be a design decision.
 They want you running through these mazes.
 The most egregious levels have maps you can find mounted on the walls – it feels like a concession, and unless you’re prepared to copy it down, not all that useful.
 The scanner will point mission items out once you get in range, but as covered before, battery power is too limited to run it all the time.
-Besides, you’re going to have to figure out how to get to a new area first.
+Besides, you’re going to have to figure out how to get to the new area first.
 Fresh zombies are a great clue that you’ve haven’t passed through an area yet, but corpses disappear, so backtracking is another matter.

 Also, admittedly, the staple action of shooting zombies isn’t that thrilling.
 It works, it’s serviceable, but there aren’t so many as to make it unique or exciting.
 Some levels will teleport a handful back in after you’ve killed the lot, but most areas stay nice and clear once you’ve passed through.